Best Vegan Food For Hair Growth

 7. Spinach

-Vitamin A, Vitamin C, Folate, and Iron are all abundant in it.
+Vitamin A, Vitamin C, Folate, and Iron are abundant in spinach.
 Acharya says the healthy way to consume all of the green's nutrients is by eating it raw in salads, smoothies, and similar foods.
-“All of these nutrients, especially iron, are needed in the healthy growth of hair follicles.
+These nutrients, especially iron, are needed for the healthy growth of hair follicles.

 Berries